New Jersey car insurance laws

 Additional auto insurance coverage options in New Jersey

-Many drivers in New Jersey choose to purchase car insurance coverage beyond the state minimum requirements.
+Many drivers in the state choose to purchase coverage beyond the minimum New Jersey car insurance requirements.
 Adding endorsement coverage to your policy will increase your monthly premium, but you get a higher level of financial protection.
-Here are some of the most common add-on coverage types in New Jersey:
+It’s also important to note that New Jersey requires a photo inspection of your vehicle before adding collision or comprehensive coverage, so you’ll need to make arrangements for that if you are purchasing full coverage car insurance.

 - Collision coverage: Collision coverage will help pay for your vehicle’s damage after an at-fault accident or if you are hit by an uninsured driver.
 A deductible may apply and if you have a basic policy, collision coverage may not be an option.